brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

     sudo apt install wbar wbar-config
     sudo rm /etc/xdg/autostart/wbar.desktop # start wbar in ob autostart

 - wbar does not autohide and will not take place on desktop < fix it with some openbox margins (bottom in this case)
 - wbar does not behave very friendly in multi-monitor enviroments.
-    - wbar config is local floating point character dependant
+- wbar config is local floating point character dependent

 ## compile new version of tint2 master